-The Company initially values contingent consideration related to business combinations using a probability-weighted calculation of potential payment scenarios discounted at rates reflective of the risks associated with the expected future cash flows.
-Key assumptions used to estimate the fair value of contingent consideration include the probability of success, discount rate and updated timing of payment.
-After the initial valuation, the Company will use its best estimate to measure contingent consideration at each subsequent reporting period.
-Gains and losses are recorded in operating expenses within the consolidated statements of operations and comprehensive income.
+We initially value contingent consideration related to business combinations using a probability-weighted calculation of potential payment scenarios discounted at rates reflective of the risks associated with the expected future cash flows.
+Key assumptions used to estimate the fair value of contingent consideration include the probability of success, discount rate, and updated timing of payment.
+After the initial valuation, we will use our best estimate to measure contingent consideration at each subsequent reporting period.
+Gains and losses are recorded in operating expenses within the consolidated statements of operations and comprehensive loss.